The Baylor Lariat

 LTVN

-Baylor students share their thoughts on feminism after the Women's Marches
+Baylor students share their thoughts on feminism after the recent Women's Marches across the country

 The Baylor Women's Equestrian team defeats Georgia